FortuneN/mars-rover-tech-challenge/README.md

 - **MRTC.WebClient (mrtc-web-client.exe)**

-  A web server that presents a user friendly graphical user interface which interfaces with the REST API to make use on the features provided in the core library
+  A web server that presents a user friendly graphical user interface which interfaces with the REST API to make use of the features provided in the core library

   Runs on `http://localhost:8888`